Is Witr prayer Wajib (mandatory)?

 Abdullah ibn al-Sunabihi said: Abu Muhammad considers Witr to be Wajib.
 So Ubadah ibn as-Samit said: Abu Muhammad is wrong.
 I bear witness that I heard the Messenger of Allah ﷺ say: Allah (Most High) has obliged five prayers.
 So, if someone performs ablution well and offers them at their time, and completes their bowing with awe, he has a covenant with Allah (Most High) that He will forgive him.
 But if someone does not do so, there is no covenant with Allah (Most High) for him.
 If He wills, He will forgive him and if He wills he will punish him.
 (Sunan Abi Dawood 425, Sahih).

 In his celebrated work on the Sahabah, al-Isabah, Imam Ibn Hajr al-Asqalani confirmed that Abu Muhammad al-Ansari (أبو محمد الأنصاري) is the Sahaabi being referred to in this narration.
 Therefore, it is clear that the Sahabah differed over the issue of Witr.
 The opinion of it being Wajib and the opinion of it being Sunnah existed.
 The way of Ahl al-Sunnah is to respect credible differences of opinion.
-Especially differences that existed amongst the Sahabah.
+This is especially true for differences that existed amongst the Sahabah.

 The Madhabs differed